tododge/BIOS424/lab_two/README.md

 scp ~/Downloads/2L.fastq.gz [suid]@dtn.sherlock.stanford.edu:$SCRATCH/BIOS424/lab_two/reads
 ```

 We can now go into the `lab_two` folder and submit our hifiasm script to Sherlock.
-The `--mail-user` option will allow Sherlock to send you an email when your job starts/stops/fails.
+Sherlock will send you an email when your job starts/stops/fails.
 ```
 cd $SCRATCH/BIOS424/lab_two
-sbatch --mail-user=[your@email.com] scripts/submit_hifiasm.sh
+sbatch scripts/submit_hifiasm.sh
 ```

 Once the job has finished, you should be able to see a bunch of files in the `assembly/` directory that start with `2L.hifiasm.bp.*`.
 We are going to focus on the file `2L.hifiasm.bp.p_ctg.gfa`, which is the graph assembly file of the primary contigs.
 We will first convert this file to a fasta file using an awk command.
 We can then look at basic stats about our assembly using the tool `gt seqstat`.